Why is Montgomery County selling tax liens?

 Who bought my tax lien?

 Tax liens are sold in large bundles to qualified financial institutions.
 When a tax lien is sold, the property owner receives a notice with the lien purchaser name stated on it by certified mail.
-You may also contact the Montgomery County Treasurer's Office at 937-225-4010, Option 2, to obtain this information.
+Please visit this link to see which company purchased the lien, and their contact information.

 How do I make payments on my tax lien after it is sold?

-If a tax lien has been sold, you will need to make arrangements with the lien holder to make payments.
-You can contact our office to determine which lien company bought the debt.
+If a tax lien has been sold, you need to make arrangements with the lien holder to make payments.
+You cannot make payments on a lien through the Treasurer's office.

 Do I need to make payments on both my tax lien and my future property taxes?